diepnguyenhoang/my_website/_docs/assignments/week02.md

 5. **Update the remote repo**: any changes or modification from the local repo need to be updated so as to see in the remote repo.
 In the GIT CMD

 	```
-	git status => to check the status of the remote repo
+	git status => to check the status of the remote repo.

-	git add . => to append one or more files to the commit that is being created
+	git add . => to append one or more files to the commit that is being created.

-	git commit -m "message" => to store the commit in local repo
+	git commit -m "message" => to store the commit in local repo.

-	git push => to update and move the changes to remote repo
+	git push => to update and move the changes to remote repo.
 	```

-6. Host/Deploy our website in GitHub
+6. Host/Deploy my website in GitHub

 	I have been setting up using gitlab account, however, to facilitate the website deployment, we need to also set up CI/CD Pipelines which will help to automate our software delivery process.
 	Unfortunately, gitlab will ask us to fill in our credit card information in order to use this function.